8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrRender.rst

 In order to render HvrActors a HvrRender component must be attached to a Camera.

-There are three different render modes that the HvrRender component can be set to.
-While Standard is the default and recommended mode, there are two others which each have different properties and performance costs.
+There are two different render modes that the HvrRender component can be set to.

+*Standard*

+This mode renders using Unity's standard rendering loop and allows for custom materials, lighting and effects.
+This mode attempts to fit invisibly into Unity's render loop and work as expected and allow HvrActors to be customized like any other normal mesh rendering.

+*Direct*

+Renders directly into the Unity framebuffer.
+This mode is generally faster than Standard, but comes with the trade off that custom materials, lighting and post effects are not supported.

 Parameters